Michael Wittmann

 Michael Wittmann (22 April 1914 – 8 August 1944) was a German Waffen-SS tank commander during the Second World War.
-He is known for his ambush of elements of the British 7th Armored Division during the Battle of Villers-Bocage on 13 June 1944.
-While in command of a Tiger I tank, Wittmann destroyed up to 14 tanks, 15 personnel carriers and two anti-tank guns within 15 minutes for the loss of his own tank.
-The news was disseminated by Nazi propaganda and added to Wittmann's reputation.
+He is known for his ambush of elements of the British 7th Armoured Division during the Battle of Villers-Bocage on 13 June 1944.
+While in command of a Tiger I tank, Wittmann destroyed up to 14 tanks, 15 personnel carriers and two anti-tank guns within 15 minutes before the loss of his own tank.

 Wittmann became a cult figure after the war thanks to his accomplishments as a "panzer ace" (a highly decorated tank commander), part of the portrayal of the Waffen-SS in popular culture.
 Historians have mixed opinions about his tactical performance in battle.
-Some praised his actions at Villers-Bocage, while others found his abilities lacking, and the praise for his tank kills overstated.
-He is also known as the Black Baron.
+Some praised his actions at Villers-Bocage, while many others found his abilities lacking, and the praise for his tank kills overstated.

+Although the number is disputed, he is credited with destroying 135 to 138 enemy tanks.
+German tank kills were recorded as a unit.
+When he was presented with the Oak leaves to his Knights Cross by Hitler on 2 February 1944 his total was 117 tanks.

 Early life and World War II

 Michael Wittmann was born in the village of Vogelthal, near Dietfurt in Bavaria's Upper Palatinate, on 22 April 1914.
 He enlisted in the German Army (Heer) in 1934 after the Nazi seizure of power.
 Wittmann joined the Schutzstaffel (SS) in October 1936 and was assigned to the regiment, later division, Leibstandarte SS Adolf Hitler (LSSAH) on 5 April 1937.
-A year later, he participated in the annexation of Austria, the occupation of Sudetenland, and joined the Nazi Party.
+In 1938, he participated in the annexation of Austria, the occupation of Sudetenland, and joined the Nazi Party.

+The Nazi regime pursued a massive armament policy.
+On 1st September 1939, it began the Invasion of Poland, on 9 April 1940 the invasion of Denmark and Norway and on 10 May 1940 the Battle of France and on 6 April 1941 the Balkans campaign.